Kogan Cave

 Kogan Cave (غار کوگان) is a Parthian era two-story rock dwelling or stone temple in Pol-e Dokhtar County, Lorestan province, Iran.
-The structure is located east of the city of Pol-e Dokhtar and south of Khorramabad.
-Today, newly built steps provide access to the site.
-There are 15 or 16 rooms inside.
-This space was probably used for watch as well as religious and other matters and had spaces for storing food and water.
+It is located east of the city of Pol-e Dokhtar, and south of Khorramabad.
+Newly built steps provide access to the site.
+The cave includes about 15 rooms and was likely used for watchkeeping, religious activities, and other purposes, with spaces for storing food and water.